NaveFlactem/BlitzBuyr/readme.md

    `node server.js`
 5. Open a new terminal at the project root folder and navigate to the React Native app folder by running the following command:
    `cd ./Frontend`
+6. Change the serverIp constant at [config.js](https://github.com/NaveFlactem/BlitzBuyr/blob/main/Frontend/config.js) to your own IPv4 address.
+Make sure to open port 80 to allow the connections used by the app.
-6. Start the React Native app by running the following command:
+7. Start the React Native app by running the following command:
    `npm start`
-7. On your Expo Go app on your phone, scan the QR code displayed in the terminal to open the app.
+8. On your Expo Go app on your phone, scan the QR code displayed in the terminal to open the app.
-8. Use the app as intended.
+9. Use the app as intended.

 ## Contributing